 ICA:s customers in Sweden can already follow their climate footprint from food through the service ”Mitt klimatmål” (My climate target), which also provides personalised tips for reducing climate impact, as well as links to climate guided recipes.
 ICA also works towards this target by inspiring and supporting customers with shifts in the product assortment, and improving production methods for lower environmental and climate impact, for example within the ICA Växa initiative.

-The ambition to cut the climate impact from customers’ grocery purhcases in half was decided upon in 2020, and from 2021 ICA Gruppen will start reporting against the target.
+The ambition to cut the climate impact from customers’ grocery purhcases in half was decided upon in 2020.

 All Swedish operations within ICA Gruppen have adopted a new health strategy, based on the ambition of making it easier for our customers to live a healthy life, in line with their situation and circumstances.
 The strategy focusses especially on children and young people.